JeremyOmwenga/FinancialAnalysis/README.md

 ## Objective

 Development of a web-based application that displays predicted stock prices with respect to accuracy from previous predictions.
 The application has a dashboard that displays flowcharts showing probable prices, together with general market mood meters (bearish/bullish)
+The first prototype predicts stock prices for US conglomerates.
+NSE API still in configuration